 Jan Busby-Whitehead, MD, AGSF

-Chief, Division of Geriatric Medicine
+Professor and Chief, Division of Geriatric Medicine

 University of North Carolina, Chapel Hill

 Chapel Hill, NC

 Dr. Busby-Whitehead is committed to the preservation and improvement of older adult health through research that serves to develop and increase the reach of geriatric education.
 Her research in aging includes preserving musculoskeletal health, mitigating falls in older adults, assessing racial disparities, and developing and testing a treatment program for fecal incontinence in frail elders.